Abdulla Bin Touq Al Marri inaugurates World of Coffee 2024

 PHOTO

-Dubai, UAE – His Highness Abdulla Bin Touq Al Marri, Minister of Economy, inaugurated today (Sunday 21 January 2024), the 3rd edition of World of Coffee Dubai 2024, organised by DXB Live, the integrated event management and experiential agency of Dubai World Trade Centre, in collaboration with the international Specialty Coffee Association.
+Dubai, UAE: His Excellency Abdulla Bin Touq Al Marri, Minister of Economy, inaugurated today (Sunday 21 January, 2024), the 3rd edition of World of Coffee Dubai 2024, organised by DXB Live, the integrated event management and experiential agency of Dubai World Trade Centre, in collaboration with the international Specialty Coffee Association.
 The exhibition will last till January 23, 2024, with the participation of over 1,650 local, regional and global brands and companies, with an increase of 50% in its space.
 This year, the exhibition gains special importance in light of the wide global interest from 51 countries to participate in its various activities.

-H.H Bin Touq, accompanied by HE Timur Abdiljalil, Consul General of Kyrgyz Republic in Dubai and the Northern Emirates and Khalid Al Hammadi, Senior Vice President of DXB Live along with Yannis Apostolopoulos, Chief Executive Officer, The Specialty Coffee Association (SCA), toured the pavilions featured in the exhibition.
-H.H lauded the impressive influx of visitors and the wide participation of brands and exhibitors from across the globe.
-H.H commended the event organisation’s efficiency and praised the hard work of the teams involved.
+HE Bin Touq, accompanied by HE Timur Abdiljalil, Consul General of Kyrgyz Republic in Dubai and the Northern Emirates and Khalid Al Hammadi, Senior Vice President of DXB Live along with Yannis Apostolopoulos, Chief Executive Officer, The Specialty Coffee Association (SCA), toured the pavilions featured in the exhibition.
+HE lauded the impressive influx of visitors and the wide participation of brands and exhibitors from across the globe.
+HE commended the event organisation’s efficiency and praised the hard work of the teams involved.

 Sustainability: Main Focus of World of Coffee 2024